Blagoje Bratić

-Blagoje "Blažo" Bratić (March 1, 1946 – July 31, 2008) was a Bosnian Canadian footballer and manager.
+Blagoje "Blažo" Bratić (March 1, 1946 – July 31, 2008) was a professional footballer and manager.

 Playing career

 Club

 Born in Sarajevo, he started playing football in Pretis Vogošća (later known as UNIS, and today as FK Vogošća) at the age of 14.
 As a talented youngster, he moved to Željezničar where he would become one of the more notable Yugoslav defenders at the time.
 He made his debut for Željo's first team in 1964, and was a standout member of the club's greatest generation that won its only Yugoslav First League title in 1972.
 He played 343 official competitive games for FK Željezničar, more than anyone in the club's 86-year-old history.
 He scored a total of 32 goals for the club in all competitions.

 International

-Bratić made his debut for Yugoslavia in a June 1972 friendly match against Venezuela and has earned a total of 3 caps, scoring no goals.
+Bratić made his debut for Yugoslavia in a June 1972 friendly match against Venezuela.
+He earned a total of 3 caps, scoring no goals.
 His final international was a week later at the same tournament in Brazil against Paraguay.

 He decided to end his playing career in 1976, at the age of 30.